-Are people in your organisation actually using data and visualisations effectively to make better decisions?
+Are people in your organization actually using data and visualizations effectively to make better decisions?

 Positive feedback makes us happy

 It’s very human to seek and enjoy positive feedback and it has its place, especially as a tool to encourage and reward your staff for their hard work.
 But focusing exclusively on positive data has diminishing returns for business analysis.
-Data visualisations that only show the positives are typically used for around a month before they become redundant to the user and stop providing actual value.
-The novelty of seeing this data in dynamic and pretty visualisations tends to wear off quickly.
+Data visualizations that only show the positives are typically used for around a month before they become redundant to the user and stop providing actual value.
+The novelty of seeing this data in a dynamic and pretty display tends to wear off quickly.

 What KPIs should be tracked?

 KPIs should always be aligned to your strategy so start there and don’t waste time with those that don’t link to it directly.

 Once you have a set of KPIs that are strategically relevant, methods of visualization should be carefully considered.
 Bad visualization is a common occurrence unfortunately, leading to beautiful but inscrutable dashboards that are mostly useless to their users.
 You’ve probably seen at least one graph that made you wonder, what is this actually showing me?
 The short answer is very little most likely.

 Visualizations need to be easily understood by business stakeholders who are usually time poor and may not have an in-depth or technical understanding of the business area being analysed.
 Information should be easy-to-absorb.
 Ensure best practices are being used by those creating the visualizations and never lose sight of why you are visualizing the data in the first place.